ramiy/wordpress-comments-plugin/readme.txt

 10. Spot.IM on mobile.

 == Frequently Asked Questions ==

+= Installation Instructions =
+1. In your WordPress Dashboard go to "Plugins" > "Add Plugin".
+2. Search for "Spot.IM Comments".
+3. Install the plugin by pressing the "Install" button.
+4. Activate the plugin by pressing the "Activate" button.
+5. Then go to the Spot.IM Plugin settings page (Spot.IM > Settings) and fill your Spot ID.

+= Plugin Requirements =

+**Minimum Requirements**

+* WordPress version 4.0 or greater.
+* PHP version 5.2.4 or greater.
+* MySQL version 5.0 or greater.

+**Recommended Requirements**

+* The latest WordPress version.
+* PHP version 7.0 or greater.
+* MySQL version 5.6 or greater.

 = Export data was finished but the donwload of exported file didn't start? =